trailofbits/appjaillauncher-rs/README.md

 ### Questions
 #### What does `InitChallenge` do?
-The `InitChallenge` will create an timer that will terminate the process after a specified amount of milliseconds and also set `stdout` buffering options to work with network connections.
-The first part is very important to counter griefing operations directed at your challenges by malicious actors.
+The `InitChallenge` function will create an timer that will terminate the process after a specified amount of milliseconds and  set `stdout` buffering options to work better with network sockets.
+The first part is essential for countering griefing operations directed at your challenges by malicious actors.

 ## Development
 First, follow the instructions [here](https://www.rust-lang.org/en-US/install.html) and install Rust.